ddvk/remarkable-hacks/README.md

 ## Windows 10
-open a command line prompt (Win-R, type cmd, enter) ssh root@10.11.99.1 (type the password) or install Putty and enter 10.11.99.1 as address and root for username paste the automagic line
+open a command line prompt (Win-R, type cmd, enter) ssh root@your.ip.address(type the password) or install Putty and enter your ip  as address and root for username paste the automagic line

 ## macOS
-open Spotlight (Cmd-Space) type Terminal, enter ssh root@10.11.99.1 (type the password) paste the automagic line
+open Spotlight (Cmd-Space) type Terminal, enter ssh root@your.ip.address (type the password) paste the automagic line

 # Automagic